srosama/Google_Docs/README.md

 * Collaboration (real-time)
 * Sharing and permissions

+## Sync Strategies
+* Event Parsing -> (OT)
+  - Operations ->
+    INSERT(char, position) like (A, 1)
+    DELETE(char, position)
+    UPDATE(char,  new char, position)
+    RETAIN(char, position)
+    is the basic operation.
+But there can be numerous operations in Google Docs.
+Change font, color, font family, font size, etc...

+* Differentail synchronisation

 ## Hight Level Design
 * Storage and Formatting
 * Concurrency -> collaborative editing: (CRDTs) and (OT) algorithms